mlanza/hacienda-maps/README.md

 # Hacienda Maps
 [Hacienda](https://boardgamegeek.com/boardgame/19100/hacienda) is a boardgame by Wolfgang Kramer.
-It can be played on [Yucata](https://www.yucata.de/en) with custom maps.
+It can be played on [Yucata](https://www.yucata.de/en) or [SpielByWeb](http://www.spielbyweb.com) with custom maps.
 These maps are custom crafted around unique challenges and available for your repeated exploration.

 Looking at each map you will get a sense of good player counts.
 Just ask, if this were played with `n` players how would I feel if I were player `n`?
 In the symmetrical maps it's a matter of whether the map is suitable for odd player counts.
 Use your judgment.